hunterdelyx1/km-freeminer1/README.md

 Kmfreeminer is based on freeminer which is developed by a [number of contributors](https://github.com/freeminer/freeminer/graphs/contributors) from all over the globe.

 ## Installing
-Building from source is only available option now.

 ## Default controls
 - `W` `A` `S` `D`: move